 Building beyond code requirements can minimize damage and result in a home that is more wind and flood resistant.
 For many homeowners, even minor damage of 15 percent or less can be an extreme hardship.
 After Hurricane Sandy (2012) devastated portions of New York and New Jersey, a FEMA Mitigation Assessment Team (MAT) conducted an assessment of both wind and flood building performance.
 Damages to buildings and other structures were produced by wind speeds that were lower than the International Code Council recommends using for design standards.
-The wind damage was due to the following: lack of understanding of basic wind-resistant design and construction practices; insufficient codes and standards at the time of construction; insufficient or lack of design guides and/or test methods at the time of construction; and improper or non-compliant building modifications or lack of maintenance by the property owners.
+The wind damage was due to the following: lack of understanding of basic wind-resistant design and construction practices; insufficient codes and standards at the time of construction; and improper or non-compliant building modifications or lack of maintenance by the property owners.